openid/fapi/FAPI_2_0_Security_Profile.md

 3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing
 4. Consider MTLS sender-constraining instead of DPoP

 These mitigations may have potential complexity, performance or scalability tradeoffs.
-Attacker type A7 is represents a powerful attacker and mitigations may not be necessary for many ecosystems.
+Attacker type A7 represents a powerful attacker and mitigations may not be necessary for many ecosystems.

 ### JWKS URIs